info340a-su20/problem-set-08-zzhiye/problem-a/README.md

-# Problem D
+# Problem: Senators

 In this exercise, you will practice creating simple React components using JSX.
-Specifically, you will create a simple page displaying a list of current (Nov 2019) US Senators and how you can contact them to complain:
+Specifically, you will create a simple page displaying a list of US Senators (as of Nov 2019) and how you can contact them to complain:

 ![Example complete exercise](img/example-solution.png)